aniketJivtode/python-flask-blog/README.md

 # python-flask-blog
-This is a blog app based on flask framework
+This is a generic blog app created with flask framework having email notification feature